spathak22/AutoMode/README.md

 2. The one way inds and setup modes generated in step-1 will now be used to generate the final modes to learn target query.
     It runs AutoMode per query client to generate the final modes for given target query

-Examples in database
+For examples in database

 ```sh
     $ sh run_query.sh -examplesRelation query1_all_pos -target query  --   automode-input/query1_inds.txt automode-input/setup_modes.json out/dataModel_query1.json 0 CastorProcedure_query1
 ```

-Examples in file
+For examples in file
 ```sh
     $ sh run_query.sh -examplesFile target/query1_all_pos.csv -target query  --   automode-input/query1_inds.txt automode-input/setup_modes.json out/dataModel_query1.json 0 CastorProcedure_query1
 ```